RaphaelKarg/Laptop-Home-Server/README.md

 A highly advanced Split-Tunneling and DNS overriding architecture was configured to ensure Ad-Blocking operates globally, even when the Exit Node routing is intentionally disabled for latency-sensitive tasks (like online gaming).

 * **Tailscale DNS Configuration:** In the Tailscale Admin Console, the server's VPN IP (`100.X.X.X`) was added as a Custom Global Nameserver, and the **"Override local DNS"** toggle was activated.
-* **The "Magic Trick" Logic:** When a remote device sets the Exit Node to `None`, its heavy traffic (downloads, streaming) utilizes the direct local Wi-Fi to achieve maximum speed.
+* **DNS Override Logic:** When a remote device sets the Exit Node to `None`, its heavy traffic (downloads, streaming) utilizes the direct local Wi-Fi to achieve maximum speed.
 However, due to the DNS Override, the microscopic DNS queries are routed via the Tailscale tunnel (`100.100.100.100` MagicDNS routes to `100.X.X.X`) directly to the home AdGuard container.
 This hybrid approach guarantees network-wide ad-blocking and Quad9 DoH malware protection with zero bandwidth throttling.

 #### 5. Resolving IPv6 DNS Leaks
 During local testing, a DNS leak was identified: Windows client devices were bypassing the AdGuard sinkhole by querying the ISP's (Cosmote) default IPv6 DNS servers.